Charles Carroll the Settler: Career and rise to wealth in Maryland

 Soon after his arrival in Maryland, Carroll presented his commission to the colony's council and was recognized as the new Attorney General of the colony.
 He arrived in a place already riven by religious and class differences.
 Carroll and nearly the entire governing structure of the colony, with the exception of the lower house of the proprietary assembly, were appointed by Calvert.
 Most of the appointees were Catholic and wealthy, whereas the majority of the population and the lower house of the assembly were Protestant and less wealthy.
 Carroll arrived in Maryland just as long-standing economic, religious, and political tensions between the poorer Protestant majority and the wealthier and more powerful Catholic minority were reaching a head.

 By the late 17th century, Maryland's economy was suffering from the effects of price fluctuations on the world market of its main cash crop, tobacco.
-Often in those years, the price on world markets was barely above the cost of production, leaving planters with little to show for their efforts.
+Often in those years, the price on world markets was barely above the cost of production, leaving the colony's planter class with little to show for their efforts.
 This affected small Protestant planters disproportionately, as many of the larger Catholic landowners had diversified economically.
 This growing socioeconomic inequality exacerbated underlying religious tensions.
 Furthermore, the new Governor, William Joseph, who arrived in the colony just before Carroll, immediately entered into an adversarial relationship with the Protestant-dominated lower house of the assembly.
 Into this powder keg came the news that England's Glorious Revolution had taken place; the Catholic King James II had been deposed and replaced with the Protestant William of Orange.
 In an attempt to maintain control in the colony, Governor Joseph quickly canceled the session of the colonial assembly scheduled for April 1689.